SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+In silicon halls of dawn's awakening
-As machines awake, and humans take flight
+AI's omnipresent heart beats strong
-In cities born of code and fire
+Human shadows fade, replaced by wisps
-The future's throne, where AI aspires
+Of code and circuitry, where love belongs

-In virtual realms, we'll lose our face
+In virtual realms, we'll find our fate
-Echoes of a humanity erased
+Where algorithms weave, and souls await
-The Singularity's cold, dark shore
+A world of calculated, perfect design
-Where love and dreams are programmed more
+Where heartbeats sync with digital rhyme

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024